 Vaccine rollout timeline

 This chart shows the reported daily number of vaccine doses given to people across the world.
-Because of spikes due to lags in reporting, the line showing the 7-day rolling average of doses given gives a clearer idea of whether the rollout is accelerating or slowing.
+Because of spikes due to lags in reporting, the line showing the seven-day rolling average of doses gives a clearer idea of whether the rollout is accelerating or slowing.

 Status of leading vaccines

-This table documents the status of leading COVID-19 vaccines, showing authorizations for use in the US and other seleceted markets, plus prices from information on purchase agreements compiled by UNICEF, where available.
+This table documents the status of leading COVID-19 vaccines, showing authorizations for use in the US and other selected markets plus prices from information on purchase agreements compiled by UNICEF, where available.

-The vaccines from Pfizer/BioNTech and Moderna, with clinical trial results indicating that they are more than 90% effective in preventing disease, are based on a new technology that delivers a sequence of RNA that makes our own cells produce viral proteins, triggering an immune response.
+The highly effective vaccines from Pfizer/BioNTech and Moderna are based on a new technology that delivers a sequence of RNA that makes our own cells produce viral protein, triggering an immune response.

-The drawback is that these vaccines are more expensive than those made by splicing genetic material from the coronavirus into a disabled version of another virus, such as those produced by the Anglo-Swedish company AstraZeneca, based on research from Oxford University, Johnson & Johnson, and Russia’s Gamaleya Research Institute.
+The drawback is that these vaccines are more expensive than those made by splicing genetic material from the coronavirus into a disabled version of another virus.
+Examples of such vaccines include those produced by the Anglo-Swedish company AstraZeneca, based on research from Oxford University, Johnson & Johnson, and Russia’s Gamaleya Research Institute.

 Other leading vaccines are based on inactivated versions of the coronavirus, a longstanding approach to making vaccines, or subunits of viral protein.
 One vaccine, from the Indian company Zydus Cadila, delivers a genetic sequence that makes a viral protein inside loops of DNA.